-- Principia abroads and field programs (contact: Principia Abroads) - Academic internships (contact: Academic and Career Advising ACA) - Independent Course contracts when off campus, or interterm (contact: Registrar's Office)
+- Principia study abroad and domestic field programs (contact: Principia Study Abroad) - Academic internships (contact: Internships and Career Development Office) - Independent Course contracts when off campus, or during interterm (contact: Registrar's Office)

-Principia abroads, directed by a Principia faculty member, are interdisciplinary, experiential learning programs in a country other than the United States.
-These unique academic programs help students to deepen their understanding of other peoples, to gain a clearer sense of intercultural differences and similarities, and to stretch their own perceptions of themselves and the world.
+Study abroad programs, directed by a Principia full-time, continuing, faculty member, are interdisciplinary, experiential learning programs in a country other than the United States.
+These unique academic programs help students to develop intercultural competence and multicultural awareness as they stretch their own perceptions of themselves and the world.
 Students are also challenged to meet the demands that come with living, traveling, and working together as a group.

-Field programs are directed by a Principia faculty member and are similar in many ways to Principia abroads.
+Domestic Field programs are directed by a Principia full-time, continuing, faculty member and are similar in many ways to Principia study abroads.
 Field programs, however, are conducted in the United States.